 Clonturk Lake covers an area of 1 hectare with depths to 3m.
 It contains stocks of pike, roach and bream and large stocks of tench.
 Access is by way of a laneway and anglers are requested not to park in this laneway.
 A number of fishing stands are in place on the western shoreline

 Lisnashannagh covers an area of approximately 2 hectares with depths to 5m.
 This lake holds stocks of pike, roach, perch and carp and good stocks of bream, tench and rudd to specimen size.
 Parking is limited.
 The margins of the lake are extremely soft so anglers should ensure they fish from a solid bank.
-A number of fishing stands have been provided by the Eastern Regional Fisheries Board.
+A number of fishing stands have been provided by Inland Fisheries Ireland.
 Local contact: Peadar O’Brien, Lakewood, Carrickmacross, Co.
 Monaghan.
 Tel: 00 353 42 9663207